tbritt10/paid-network/README.md

 5. At this point if the target device was a "paid" user you should be able to access the internet, as the network now thinks you are a whitelisted user.

+ ### Spoof Hardware address on Linux
+ Changing the dardware address on Linux is even easier.
+The commands below are only active until a reboot, to permanently change the mac address you have to edit the configuration file in `/etc/network/interfaces`.

+`sudo ifconfig eth0 down`

+`sudo ifconfig eth0 hw ether xx:xx:xx:xx:xx:xx`

+`sudo ifconfig eth0 up`